JackSzwergold/Writing/memories/One Day There, One Day Gone.md

 ***

-*One Day There, One Day Gone: My Sister Threw Out a Cat (c) Copyright 2015 by Jack Szwergold.
+*One Day There, One Day Gone: My Sister Threw Out a Cat (c) Copyright 2015 by Jack Szwergold; written May 21, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*